-In April 2009, the FASB issued FSP FAS 115-2 and FSP FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments," or FSP FAS 115-2 and FSP FAS 124-2, which amends the other-than-temporary impairment guidance for debt and equity securities.
-This standard is effective for periods ending after June 15, 2009.
-We currently anticipate the adoption of FSP FAS 115-2 and FSP FAS 124-2 will not have an impact on our consolidated financial statements.
+In April 2009, the FASB issued FSP FAS 115-2 and FSP FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments," or FSP FAS 115-2 and FSP FAS 124-2.
+FSP FAS 115-2 and FSP FAS 124-2 require an entity to recognize the credit component of an other-than-temporary impairment of a debt security in earnings and non-credit component in other comprehensive loss when the entity does not intend to sell the security and it is more likely than not that the entity will not be required to sell the security prior to recovery.
+FSP FAS 115-2 and FSP FAS 124-2 are effective for periods ending after June 15, 2009.
+As of June 30, 2009, we did not have any debt securities that had other-than-temporary impairments that contained both a credit and non-credit component.
+Accordingly, the adoption of FSP FAS 115-2 and FSP FAS 124-2 did not have an impact on our consolidated financial statements.